 Importantly, this post assumes a lack of injury and/or difference impacting the “ideal” psoas function in the body.
-Clearly, differently-abled bodies have to find adaptations as appropriate towards their ideal voice-body connection.
-It is not only possible to find these adaptations, there are wonderful examples of great speakers and singers out in the world doing just that.
+Clearly, people with disabilities or other mobility challenges will have to find adaptations as appropriate towards their ideal voice-body connection.
+It is not only possible to find these adaptations, but there are also wonderful examples of great speakers and singers out in the world doing just that.
 So as with all things voice-related, kindness and courage in equal measure.

 I hope this provides some useful information.
 There are incredible resources on the internet, some from a more medical perspective, on this issue so, off you go.